epiphyt/block-control/readme.txt

 == Changelog ==

+= 1.2.0 =
+* We added the option to disable blocks for screen readers.
+That means that the block is still visible, but will be ignored by screen readers entirely.

 = 1.1.12 =
 * We fixed all variants of hide by date setting to be properly checked.